18F/https/configuration/elb.md

 Below is 18F's standard ELB configuration for TLS termination.
 This configuration:

-* **Removes SSLv3 support.** SSLv2 is less secure than TLSv1.0 and up &mdash; and if it's supported at all, then an active attacker can force even users who are able to connect over TLS to downgrade to a SSLv3 connection.
-For this reason, we've disabled it entirely. _Note_: This eliminates support for Internet Explorer 6.
+* **Removes SSLv3 support.** [SSLv3 is insecure](http://googleonlinesecurity.blogspot.com/2014/10/this-poodle-bites-exploiting-ssl-30.html), and if it's supported at all, then an active attacker can force even users who are able to connect over TLS to downgrade to a SSLv3 connection.
+For this reason, we've disabled it entirely.
 * **Supports robust forward secrecy.** Under this set of cipher choices, forward secrecy is enabled for nearly every browser you would expect to support.
 There is one non-forward-secret cipher choice, `RC4-SHA`, which is a carveout specifically for IE8 on Windows XP.
 All other browsers should choose a forward secret ciphersuite.

 AWS comes with a few "predefined" configurations, but does not allow you to save your own predefined configurations.
 They must be set every time an ELB is created.